Inklingo

 Verb (Conjugated Form)A2formal

-Use this word when referring to the proper operation or correct working of a system, machine, or process, often in a formal context or when expressing necessity.
+Use this when referring to the correct operation or working of a system, machine, or process, often in a formal context.

 A brightly colored, simple storybook illustration of a small, cheerful mechanical toy robot successfully winding a spool of thread, demonstrating successful operation.